ksaj/fortune/README.md

 > fortune -e ksaj

-This should also work with fortune piped through cowsay and all the other fortune filter variants.
+This also works with fortune piped through cowsay and all the other fortune filter variants.

 Incidentally, here's how I use it personally.
-It greets me every time I open a bash shell.
+It greets me every time I open a new bash terminal.
+You can do something like this by simply adding the following line to the end of your .bashrc or equivalent terminal shell configuration file:

 > fortune -e ksaj | cowthink -f $(find /usr/share/cowsay/cows -type f | shuf -n 1)